-The initial US\$450,000 payment was received in June.
-The Public Registry Offices in Peru have been suspended due to the COVID-19 pandemic and are scheduled to recommence operations in September 2020, when the agreement will be fully registered.
+The initial US\$450,000 payment was received in June 2020 with US\$225,000 held in escrow until the registry of the sale contract with the Perúvian Pubic Registry in September 2020.
+The agreement was fully registered at the Public Registry Offices in Perú in September when the offices reopened after closure due COVID-19 pandemic.
 The payment of the 5% NSR will commence on a quarterly basis following the start of commercial production.